Identify, assess and control process risks — with RCSA, risk control matrix and integrated process controls

 • Proven methodology for efficient identification and control of process risks

-• Holistic approach that combines risk management and process optimization
+• Comprehensive approach that combines risk management and process optimization

 Expert Tip

-Modern process risk management should move away from isolated risk consideration and become an integral part of process management.
-Our experience shows that risk management embedded in process management can reduce operational losses by up to 35% while simultaneously increasing process efficiency and quality.
-The key lies in the systematic integration of process design, risk management, and continuous process improvement.
+Modern process risk management should not be an isolated compliance project but an integral part of process governance.
+Our experience from over 150 ICS projects shows: when RCSA workshops are embedded directly into process maintenance, operational losses decrease by up to 35% while process efficiency and quality simultaneously increase.
+The key lies in the consistent integration of process design, risk assessment and continuous improvement — supported by a central risk control matrix as a single source of truth.

 ADVISORI in Numbers